 The German philosopher Friedrich Nietzsche said if your life has a why you can bear almost any how.
 This is a fancy way of saying your life needs purpose to strive for the important goals.

 Money will drive you if your finances are in desperate straits.
-Once the basics are covered new motivations are needed to keep striving for goals.
+Once the basics are covered new motivations are needed to keep striving for your goals.
 Sheer love of the process drives some, but this is the minority.
-The vast multitudes need something more, a prod to keep them moving forward.
+The vast multitude need something more, a prod to keep them moving forward.

 Failure happens.
 All your hard work and planning sometimes ends up in flames.
 Your financial dreams are tested in these dark times and to make it worse, people delight in your pain, some more than others.
 A certain crowd enjoys watching people suffer.
 Sometimes it is a crowd specific to you.

 People are jealous of other people’s success.
 The people closest to you can be the worst, secretly delighting in your misfortune.
 Building financial success is one thing.
-As the market claws higher, over-spenders of the world secretly pray for the day when the market collapses or at least your investments take a serious haircut.
+As the stock market claws higher, over-spenders of the world secretly pray for the day when the market collapses or at least your investments take a serious haircut.
 A jealous brother or friend despises you because you had the discipline to spend less than you earn and invest the excess in index funds.

 An ex is the worst of all.
 In their mind you don’t deserve success or any pleasure after your relationship with them ends.
 There is something decidedly psychopathic about such attitudes.
-When you move on with your life and start dating again she takes great pleasure in each relationship that doesn’t work out.
+When you move on with your life and start dating again he takes great pleasure in each relationship that doesn’t work out.
 It’s as if their worth in life is tied to your failures.

 Failure happens more than success so the haters have plenty to gloat on.
 Your financial investments will have plenty of down days, some remarkably so.
 Staying the course means time will be kind to you so you get more revenge than your nemesis.

 All these feelings, unfortunately, are counterproductive.
-Revenge is the acid which destroys the vessel which holds it.
+Revenge is the acid that destroys the vessel which holds it.
 We all attract haters as we grow.
 People will do incredibly horrific things to tear you down.
 The higher you climb the more excuses these people have to hate you for your success.
 They will work tirelessly to harm you.

 This is where you need perspective.
 While people may hate you for your success and feel you don’t deserve it (who does?), the truly successful know the truth of human nature.
 Jordan B. Peterson wrote in his book 12 Rules for Life: An Antidote to Chaos, “Most individuals are dealing with one or more serious health problems while going productively and uncomplainingly about their business.”
 (I recommend purchase of Peterson’s book.
 Read it, mark it up and then use it as a constant reference manual on living well.)

 It is so easy to sink to the level of those who wish you harm.
 Striking back is a reflexive response.
 Mature individuals, however, know everyone is carrying a heavy burden.
 As Peterson noted, the majority of people are fighting a medical issue or a close family member or friend is.
-When you think about it that way it is easier to forgive a past transgression.
+When you think about it that way, it is easier to forgive a past transgression.

 Forgive does not mean forget.
 If a friend betrays your trust you can respect the difficulties they are experiencing in their life.
 But you don’t have to trust them!
 This is a personal finance blog so we’ll use a financial example.
 If a friend steals from you or doesn’t repay money you borrowed him you don’t have to keep giving them more.
 That isn’t what friends do; that is how people enable addicts and other people in serious need to change in their life.